10 Best Family-Friendly Photography Spots in Scotland (Perfect for Vacation Photos!)

 • Early morning mist creates an atmospheric, mystical feel.

-Photographer’s Tip: Bring waterproof footwear — the area around the castle can be muddy, especially after rain.
+Photographer’s Tip: Bring waterproof footwear — the area around the castle can

 A hidden gem just 35 minutes from Glasgow, featuring rolling countryside and expansive skies.